kamilashi/kamilashi.github.io/_posts/2025-05-07-kaiko-project-5-particle-effects.md

 ## Fog Effect

-A simple effect that consists of a single Base layer that blends sprites from an atlas texture and has a configurable rotation speed:
+A simple effect made up of a single Base layer.
+It blends sprites from an atlas texture and supports configurable rotation speed.

 <div class="video-row vid-2" >
 	<video autoplay muted loop>